 Consider another test case which contains wrong arguments for should be equal keyword

-If we run the above test case, if the test case is wrong then the output is highlighted and showed as 1 failed.
+If we run the above test case, if the test case is wrong, then the output is highlighted in red color and showed as one failed.

 And if you open the log report

-And the Test Execution log is, therefore when the test case fails then the log color will be changed to red.
+When the test case fails, then the log color will be changed to red.

-Library: The test library provides the actual testing capabilities to the robot framework by providing the keywords.
-There are several standard libraries that are bundled with the framework, they are Internal library and External library.
+Library : The test library provides the actual testing capabilities to the robot framework by providing the keywords.
+There are several standard libraries that are bundled with the framework, and they are the Internal library and External library.

 We can import the external libraries such as Selenium Library, Excel library, and Database library into the robot framework either by